-- 1. Check to see if Acer disk-to-disk recovery is enabled or not. - 2.
-If there is a D2D Recovery setting in Main, make sure it is Enabled. - 3.
+- 1. If there is a D2D Recovery setting in Main, make sure it is Enabled. - 2.
 Exit the BIOS utility and save changes.
 The system will reboot.

 To access the BIOS utility, press F2 when you see the Acer logo during boot up.